Nameless9000/TavernAIPwn/README.md

 # Note: This is an example of how bad TavernAI's security it.
 Doing this on devices you do not own is ILLEGAL.
+I am not responsible for any damage this may cause.
+You have been warned.
 # TavernAIPwn
 A basic program that exploits 3 vulnerabilities to read files and delete them.